jperkel/mymanuscript/manuscript.md

 Here we'll demonstrate the process of inserting data tables and figures, using the Fibonacci sequence as an example.

 The Fibonacci sequence is a numeric sequence in which each number is the sum of the previous two numbers (0, 1, 1, 2, 3, 5, ...).
-Expressed mathematically (using $$\LaTeX$$):
+Expressed mathematically (using $\LaTeX$):

 $$F_n = F_{n-1} + F_{n-2}$$